A class of knots with simple $SU(2)$ representations: Relevance to instanton knot Floer homology

+where $P$ is the 2-dimensional pillowcase, one can deform the representation $\rho$ (inside the variety of all representations, not requiring to send the meridian to an element of trace 0) in such a way that this yields to a deformation inside $P$ which is transverse to the section of elements required to send the meridian to elements of trace 0.
+(This is where the image of $R(K,\i)$ maps to inside $P$).

-\begin{hypothesis} Suppose the knot $K$ is such that $R(K,\i)/SU(2)$ contains exactly $n$ conjugacy classes of irreducible representations (and necessarily a single conjugacy class of reducible representations).
-Then there is an admissible holonomy perturbation $\pi$ of the Chern-Simons function such that $R^\natural_\pi(K)/SU(2)$ contains exactly $2n+1$ points.
+\begin{hypothesis} Suppose the knot $K$ is such that $R(K,\i)/SU(2)$ contains exactly $n$ conjugacy classes of irreducible representations (and necessarily a single conjugacy class of reducible representations) each having one-dimensional twisted cohomology group $H^1(Y \setminus K; \su(2)_\rho)$, and such that the map (\ref{morse-bott-classic}) is onto.
+Then there is a sufficiently small admissible holonomy perturbation $\pi$ of the Chern-Simons function such that $R^\natural_\pi(K)/SU(2)$ contains exactly $2n+1$ points.
 As a consequence, the associated instanton Floer chain complex $CI^\natural_\pi(K)$ is of total rank $2n+1$. \end{hypothesis}

+The point of this hypothesis is that the perturbation gives rise to precisely two critical points out of each circle satisfying the Morse-Bott condition.
+The non-degeneracy assumption is an open condition, so for sufficiently small perturbations the critical points will still be non-degenerate, from which the claim about the Floer chain complex follows.

 Hedden, Herald and Kirk have proved in \cite{HHK} that this hypothesis is satisfied for all 2-bridge knots, torus knots, and certain other classes of knots.
 Further examples have been studied by Fukumoto, Kirk and Pinz\'on-Caicedo in \cite{FKP}.
 We expect that our knots $L(T(p,q),T(r,s)$ also satisfy this hypothesis.
 We plan to come back to this in forthcoming work. \\